 - 2.11.
-The STTO is engaged in the following activities: - maintaining the Office's schedule; - attending meetings of the Office and its Committees, and monitoring and driving the enforcement of decisions; - developing rules of procedure (in consultation with the General Counsel) for the conduct of the affairs of the Office;
+The STTO is engaged in the following activities: - maintaining the Office's schedule; - collaborates with committee chairmen to set meeting agendas - attending meetings of the Office and its Committees, and monitoring and driving the enforcement of decisions;

-- drafting and issuing correspondence, position papers, presentations, etc. on behalf of the Office; - managing the licensing process, and maintaining the licensing records and register; - initiating enforcement actions for breaches of licences, directives, orders, etc.; - coordinating the preparation and submission of quarterly and other periodic statutory reports; - coordinating the development and presentation of the Corporate Business Plan and Budget, and the preparation of material for annual reports; - monitoring the Departments' compliance with targets set out in the Corporate Business Plan; - maintaining correspondence with external parties and stakeholders; - developing project applications and negotiating project terms; - representing the OUR in various for aboth locally and internationally; and - playing its part in the implementation of a Quality Management System in the OUR.
+- developing rules of procedure (in consultation with the General Counsel) for the conduct of the affairs of the Office; - drafting and issuing correspondence, position papers, presentations, etc. on behalf of the Office; - managing the licensing process, and maintaining the licensing records and register; - initiating enforcement actions for breaches of licences, directives, orders, etc.; - coordinating the preparation and submission of quarterly and other periodic statutory reports; - coordinating the development and presentation of the Corporate Business Plan and Budget, and the preparation of material for annual reports; - monitoring the Departments' compliance with targets set out in the Corporate Business Plan; - maintaining correspondence with external parties and stakeholders; - developing project applications and negotiating project terms; - · representing the OUR in various fora both locally and internationally; and - playing its part in the implementation of a Quality Management System in the OUR.